couchbase/cbft/DESIGN.md

 There whould be user visible UI warnings on these "cascading deletes" of cbft indexes.

-## RIO - Rebalance Nodes In/Out
+## RIO - Rebalance Nodes In/Out.

-## RP - Rebalance progress estimates/indicator
+## RP - Rebalance progress estimates/indicator.

-## RS - Swap Rebalance
+## RS - Swap Rebalance.

-## FOH - Hard Failover
+## FOH - Hard Failover.

-## FOG - Graceful Failover
+## FOG - Graceful Failover.

 Reject any new requests and wait for any inflight requests to finish before failover.

-## AB - Add Back Rebalance
+## AB - Add Back Rebalance.

-## DNR - Delta Node Recovery
+## DNR - Delta Node Recovery.

-## RP1 - Rebalance Phase 1 - VBucket Replication Phase
+## RP1 - Rebalance Phase 1 - VBucket Replication Phase.
-## RP2 - Rebalance Phase 2 - View Indexing Phase
+## RP2 - Rebalance Phase 2 - View Indexing Phase.
-## RP2 - Rebalance Phase 3 - VBucket Takeover Phase
+## RP2 - Rebalance Phase 3 - VBucket Takeover Phase.

-## RSTOP - Ability to Stop Rebalance
+## RSTOP - Ability to Stop Rebalance.

 ## MDS-RI - Multidimensional Scaling - ability to rebalance Full-Text
-   indexes indpendent of other services
+   indexes indpendent of other services.

 ## RRU-EE - Rebalance Resource Utilization More Efficient With
-   Enterprise Edition
+   Enterprise Edition.

-## CIUR - Consistent Indexes Under Rebalance
+## CIUR - Consistent Indexes Under Rebalance.

 This is the equivalent of "consistent view indexes under rebalance".

-## QUERYR - Querying Replicas
+## QUERYR - Querying Replicas.

-## QUERYLB - Querying Load Balancing
+## QUERYLB - Querying Load Balancing.

-## QUERYLB-EE - Query Load Balancing To Replicas With Enterprise Edition
+## QUERYLB-EE - Query Load Balancing To Replicas With Enterprise Edition.

-## ODS - Out of Disk Space
+## ODS - Out of Disk Space.

 Out of disk space conditions are handled gracefully (not segfaulting).

-## ODSR - Out of Disk Space Repaired
+## ODSR - Out of Disk Space Repaired.

 After an administrator fixes the disk space issue (adds more disks;
 frees more space) then the full-text system should be able to automatically continue successfully.

-## KP - Killed Processes (linux OOM, etc)
+## KP - Killed Processes (linux OOM, etc).

-## RSN - Return of the Shunned Node
+## RSN - Return of the Shunned Node.

-## DLC - Disk Level Copy/Restore of Node
+## DLC - Disk Level Copy/Restore of Node.

 This is the scenario when a user "clones" a node via disk/storage level maneuvers, such as incorrect usage of EBS snapshot or tar'ing up